EmergentIdeas/ckeditor-multi-widget-panel/README.md

 // The secret sauce here is the `template` which should be markup which will
 // be recognized as a widget, and the `action` method, which inserts it.
-// If your widget does not have and editor, remove the call to edit.
+// If your widget does not have an editor, remove the call to edit.
 // It's important to check if the widget is registered with the panel already
 // because the widget will be initialized multiple times, once per editor
 // on the page.